 This quick go-to guide provides the emails and phone numbers of various departments and people across BU and the School of Law that offer multiple resources from academic advising and personal well-being to facilities concerns and discrimination incidents.

-- List of Study Spaces
+- Study Locations

 Review this list to find the places in the law school that are designated study spaces for law students, as well as other places on campus.